reapit/foundations/src/docs/E2E_TESTING.md

-## Base URL
-Base url of the test application is defined by an ENV variable named `APPLICATION_URL`

-## Required ENV (ENVs is loaded from a file named .env located at src/contants)
+## Required ENV
+All ENVs are loaded in reapit-config.json.
+No .env file required to setup e2e test.
 * DEVELOPER_ACCOUNT_EMAIL - email of the developer account that will be used to testing
 * DEVELOPER_ACCOUNT_PASSWORD - password of the developer account that will be used to testing